nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * **Tag**: A category that the student belong to (usually denotes the module that is currently being taken).
 * **Person**: A student in TAPA.
 * **Student ID/Matriculation number**: Used interchangeably to refer to the unique identification number of a student.
+* **Field**: An input that comprises information of a student in TAPA.
+For example, you can add a student with several fields (like their name, and email) to TAPA.